Prophet Inequalities with Delayed and Uncertain Acceptance: Missing Proofs

 \begin{proof} Suppose that $\classdp$ selects the $i$-th random variable.
 Notice that this holds if and only if $\lambda_i \geq \classdp(X_{i+1},...,X_n)$, as otherwise $\classdp$ has an incentive to continue searching.
 In particular, since the instance is ordered and by the definition of $\classdp$, it follows,

-We observe therefore, that whenever $\classdp$ picks a random variable $X_i$, the algorithm has the incentive to choose any of the posterior random variables that is not zero, as remember, random variables in $\inst$ are scaled Bernoulli variables.
+We observe therefore, that whenever $\classdp$ picks a random variable $X_i$, the algorithm has the incentive to choose any of the posterior random variables that is not zero, as remember, random variables in $\Inst$ are scaled Bernoulli variables.
 Consider $\tau := \lambda_i$, the value chosen by $\classdp$.
 Because of the way threshold algorithms pick a value, and since the instance is ordered, the algorithm presents the same exact behavior than $\classdp$, that is, reject everything until $i$, and then choose the first scaled Bernoulli variable whose realization is not zero. \end{proof}

-Lemma \ref{lem:ordered -> threshold} states that threshold algorithms, for a well chosen threshold, are optimal for ordered instances with scaled Bernoulli random variables.
-The following result shows that, given this \textit{well-chosen} threshold, we can modify the instance in order the further decrease the value obtained by the decision maker.
+Lemma \ref{lem:ordered -> threshold} states that threshold algorithms, for a well-chosen threshold, are optimal for ordered instances with scaled Bernoulli random variables.
+The following result shows that, given this \textit{well-chosen} threshold, we can modify the instance in order the further decrease the value obtained by the decision-maker.